mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 ### `failover_recovery`

 Allow recovery after failover.
-This feature takes a boolean parameter is disabled by default.
+This feature takes a boolean parameter is enabled by default.

-Normally if a failover has been triggered and the last remaining server is chosen as the master, the monitor will set all of the failed servers into maintenance mode.
+When this parameter is disabled, if a failover has been triggered and the last remaining server is chosen as the master, the monitor will set all of the failed servers into maintenance mode.
 When this option is enabled, the failed servers are allowed to rejoin the cluster.

 This option should be enabled when failover in MaxScale is used in conjunction with an external agent that resets the slave status for new master servers.
 One